 I don't think we want a society where the bullies run free, do we?

 I don't want a society where the verbal and physical bullies are in charge, and I think most of you reading this would agree.
-I also know there are some of us who relish in victimhood - they believe this gives them a special moral trump card to play somehow - but that is not the vast majority of us and honestly, I do not understand that mindset and probably never will.

 Second, it ignores the fact that we humans, as a species, use social violence to enforce societal rules in order to live together.
 This goes from a pointed look from Mom when a kid steps out of line (because of what lies behind the look), yelling at people to get them to behave a certain way, all the way up to sending in a SWAT team to arrest an armed murder suspect holed up in a building.
 All of this is "violence", and usually appropriate uses of violence.